navigation

 Sample plan of internal communication

-The internal communication plan presents specific information and promotional activities relating to a specific project that we intend to present to the recipients, in this case the internal environment (employees, management, investors, subcontractors).
-It is best to illustrate it on a specific example, which can be a kind of matrix:
+In communication plan Internally, specific information and promotion activities are presented, relating to the specific project we intend to present to the audience, in this case the internal environment (employees, management, investors, subcontractors).
+It is best illustrated by a concrete example, which can serve as a kind of matrix:

 Deadline: first quarter of 2022